The Kallikak Family: Alteration of photographs

-The paleontologist and science writer Stephen Jay Gould advanced the view that Goddard—or someone working with him—had retouched the photographs used in his book in order to make the "bad" Kallikaks appear more menacing.
+Stephen Jay Gould advanced the view that Goddard—or someone working with him—had retouched the photographs used in his book in order to make the "bad" Kallikaks appear more menacing.
 In older editions of the books, Gould said, it has become clearly evident that someone had drawn in darker, "crazier" looking eyes and menacing faces on the children and adults in the pictures.
 Gould argues that photographic reproduction in books was still then a very new art, and that audiences would not have been as keenly aware of photographic retouching, even on such a crude level.
 The 14 photos were subsequently studied further to show the nature of the retouching and subsequent use to help make Goddard's points.

 Influence

 A caricature of the Kallikak Family from a 1950s psychology textbook.
 Modern research indicates that there is nothing accurate about the descriptions offered here.